 Brooke Waldron

-She continues to cultivate her love for the arts and exhibits regularly in galleries throughout the state.
+She continues to cultivate her love for the arts and exhibits regularly in galleries.

 Artist Statement: